cagarciae/GSA.UN/README.md

   - `AMA`: This function calculates AMA indices: AMAE, AMAV, AMAR and AMAK.
-  - `Bstat`: This function calculates the mean, variance, skewness, kurtosis and excess kurtosis of a model output
+  - `Bstat`: This function calculates the mean, variance, skewness, kurtosis and excess kurtosis of a model output.
   - `Cond_Moments`: This function evaluates the first four statistical moments after grouping the model output by differents parametric ranges.